Old Arts Building: Architecture

 The building consists of a main block with the famous clock tower that it is known by, and a connecting wing on the rear.
 They were carried out in "an elegant Arts and Crafts interpretation of Perpendicular Gothic" style.
 It was faced with stone from Mount Somers and Oamaru.
-The tower, which is 54-meters tall, and was inspired by the Tom Tower of Christ Church, Oxford.
+The tower, which is 54 meters tall, was inspired by the Tom Tower of Christ Church, Oxford.

 In the ornamentation of the building, there is representations of native flora and fauna including flax-seed pods, ponga fronds, kākā and kea.
-Lippincott also embraced the idea of "the University becoming 'a small botanical garden'" in landscaping the grounds ground the building with multiple native plants, including manuka and kōwhai.
+Lippincott also embraced the idea of "the University becoming 'a small botanical garden'" in landscaping the grounds around the building with multiple native plants, including manuka and kōwhai.
 The interior is octagonal, vaulted and there are mosaic floors and piers.
 The mosaic floor in the foyer underneath the tower is particularly notable.

 Critique

 The building was radically different to existing architecture in Auckland, and was "much criticised for being insufficiently 'English'" and "out of harmony with our national character" including by the Auckland Education Board architect.
 A. R. D. Fairburn stated that the design "would scare old ladies in the park."
 The Minister of Education James Parr suggested that it might look better without the tower.
 The central tower was also criticised for being too ornate and the buttresses too plain.

 Lippincott explained that the tower was “the culminating feature, symbolic of the spiritual aspect of university ideals”.
 Lippincott defended the design:“if we turn to Nature as we find her in this fascinating land…we shall produce a building and a tower —not British, surely, but one that shall belong much more intimately to us here in Auckland…and by the same token would be of much greater and more lasting interest to New Zealander and visitor alike”.